Covering a total surface of more than 25,000 square km, there are some 50 national parks and wildlife sanctuaries in Thailand.

 2. Doi Inthanon National Park

 Located in Chiang Mai province, this park includes the highest mountain of Thailand (2.565 meters).
-Hikers will certainly enjoy the variety of scenery Doi Inthanon National Park has to offer: trails going through dense forests, wild orchids trees, crossing meadows, and magnificent caves, passing by impressive waterfalls (the famous Mae Klang, the scenic Mae Ya, the rainbowed Wachratan or Nam Tok Nam Tok Siriphum).
-While the park covering an area of 782 km ² is a paradise for birds watching enthusiasts, it is also one of the last refuges of the Asiatic black bear, the Assam macaque, gibbons and 75 other species of mammals.
-While crossing the park, you will also have the opportunity to visit the Meo and Karen tribes’ villages.
+Hikers will certainly enjoy the variety of scenery that Doi Inthanon National Park has to offer: trails going through dense forests, wild orchids trees, crossing meadows, and magnificent caves, passing by impressive waterfalls (the famous Mae Klang, the scenic Mae Ya, the rainbowed Wachratan or Siriphum Waterfall).

-3. Phu Kradung National Park
+3. Phu Kradueng National Park

-One of the famous national parks of Thailand, Phu Kradung, located in Loei province, is visited every year by more than ten thousand people, who come here specially to climb to the top of this famous mountain.
-A nationally protected forest since 1943, Phu Kradung is dotted by Buddha statues, surrounded by a particular vegetation of beeches, oaks, rhododendrons and carnivorous plants.
+A nationally protected forest since 1943, Phu Kradueng is dotted by Buddha statues, surrounded by particular vegetation of beeches, oaks, rhododendrons and carnivorous plants.
 The rather difficult trekking path goes by nice waterfalls like Tham Yai and Tham So.
 You will find, on your way, a number of locations where to buy food and refill your water supplies.

-4. Ko Samet National Marine Park
+4. Khao Laem Ya–Mu Ko Samet National Park

-Centered around one of the country’s most beautiful island – Koh Samet, located in Rayong province, this national park includes many beautiful beaches, coral reefs and crystal-clear waters ideal for scuba diving.
 Although invaded by hordes of tourists, the islands have succeeded to keep their natural beauty and authentic culture.
 If you are a fan of fishing, you will certainly enjoy a night adventure accompanied by one of the local fishermen.
 Aside from a wide range of water sports, you will have here the opportunity to taste the original Thai seafood dishes.

 5. Ao Phang Nga National Park

 Located in the province with the same name, on the Thai coast of the Andaman Sea, Phang Nga includes the island Ko Phing Kan, which has become famous and touristy for having served as setting for the James Bond film – “The Man with the Golden Gun”.
-Its landscapes are featured by verdant limestone islands, riddled with excavations, underwater caves, irregular rocks standing up perpendicular from the almost always calm water.
-This park’s main attractions include prehistoric paintings and a Muslim fishing village.

 6. Tarutao Marine National Park